Floyd County Library

 Other Qualifications

-Must be able to accommodate a flexible schedule, which could include evenings and weekends.
+Must be able to accommodate a flexible schedule, which includes two evenings per week and two or more Saturdays per month.

 Physical Demands